captainzero93/simple-snake-python-pygme/README.md

 Again, Windows users can use the Release .exe in the Releases section, ONLY do this if you trust the source, I recommend reading the code from this repo first.
-Refer to the documentatiom for your Linux Distro for unzipping and instaling the .PKG zip.
+Refer to the documentatiom for your Linux Distro for unzipping and instaling the .PKG zip / file.

 Version: 0.1 | Author: captainzero93 |